moveslikejaekyu/Graduation-Project/README.md

 Even though there are regulations for increasing monthly pay super high, it doesn't work well. </br>
 The worst thing is if Gentrification happen, the situation worsens at a rapid pace and became impossible to stop this with any solutions.</br>

- With these things I thought if i collect big data concerned with Gentrification, </br>
+ With these things, I thought if i collect big data concerned with Gentrification,
- i can analyse them with time-series and extract the regular pattern.
-With this pattern, </br>
+    * 1. can analyse them with time-series
+    * 2. can extract the regular pattern
- i can predict Gentrification - catch the beginning step of Gentrification for preemptive defense. </br>
+    * 3. can predict Gentrification with the pattern - catch the beginning step of Gentrification
- Finally catching first step of it and doing kinda preemtive defense from goverment gonna prevent Gentrification </br>
+    * 4. can do preemptive defense before Gentrification gonna worse.
- and make win-win game for landlord and leaseholder!</br>
+    * 5. Finally prevent Gentrification and make win-win game for landlord and leaseholder

  </br>
  With this inspiration, i collected big data concerned with Gentrification, </br>
  analysed two areas with big-data & spatial analysis and made model for catching beginning step of Gentrification! </br>